Breakthrough-Energy/PostREISE/README.md

 ## 4. Plot
 This module reads the data from the analyze process and plots the output.
-This module could be combined with the analyze step.
+Note that this module could be combined with the analyze step.